metal3d/katenary/README.md

     <img src="./misc/logo.png" alt="Katenary Logo" style="max-width: 90%" align="center"/>
 </div>

-Katenary is a tool to help transforming `docker-compose` files to a working Helm Chart for Kubernetes.
+Katenary is a tool to help to transform `docker-compose` files to a working Helm Chart for Kubernetes.

-> **Important Note:** Katenary is a tool to help building Helm Chart from a docker-compose file, but docker-compose doesn't propose as many features as what can do Kubernetes.
+> **Important Note:** Katenary is a tool to help to build Helm Chart from a docker-compose file, but docker-compose doesn't propose as many features as what can do Kubernetes.
 So, we strongly recommend to use Katenary as a "bootstrap" tool and then to manually enhance the generated helm chart.

 This project is partially made at [Smile](https://www.smile.eu)